Oxnard Oral Cancer Screening

 The Importance of Oral Cancer Screenings

 Oral cancer kills more people each year than several of the well-known cancers, simply because fewer people are screened for it.
-Oral cancer screenings are very straightforward and completely painless; fear of the dentist should not stop you from being screened from this harmful disease.
+Oral cancer screenings are very straightforward and completely painless; fear of the dentist should not stop you from being screened for this harmful disease.
 When caught early, oral cancer is one of the most easily treatable forms of the disease, so don’t wait; contact us for an appointment today to schedule your oral cancer screening.
 You can reach us by calling (805) 983-0245 or by using the convenient email form below.
 We will be happy to answer any questions you may have, and look forward to ensuring your good oral and overall health for years to come.